logisim-evolution/logisim-evolution/docs/developers.md

 `Logisim-evolution` is often updated.
 The [branch `main`](https://github.com/logisim-evolution/logisim-evolution/tree/main)
 is the place where all the work on next release happens.
-Once the code reaches the point it is ready for the next public release, the public release will be created from `main`
+Once the code reaches the point it is ready, the next public release will be created from `main`.

 If you want to contribute, or even just see what we are currently working on, checkout the `main` branch and build `Logisim-evolution` from source as described above.